 This example shows that double can accurately represent the sum of 0.1 and 0.2, a well-known case where using lower precision types (like float) might lead to slight inaccuracies due to floating-point rounding errors.

-Double arithmetic overflow and underflow:
+Double arithmetic overflow and underflow

 Just like with int and float, double values can experience overflow (when the number exceeds the maximum limit) and underflow (when the number goes below the minimum limit), though double has a much larger range.
 If the value is too large or too small for a double variable, it can lead to an overflow (resulting in infinity) or underflow (resulting in 0).

-example:

-output:
+The example is as follows:

+#include <stdio.h> int main() {

+double large_value = 1.7E+308 * 10; // Trying to exceed the maximum double value printf("Large value: %e\n", large_value); // Will print "inf" for infinity

+return 0;

+}

+The output is as follows:

+Large value: inf

 In this case, the double value exceeds its maximum limit and results in infinity (inf).